Hejtmus/svelte-lightbox/src/routes/guide/lightbox-gallery/+page.md

+---
+title: LightboxGallery
+description: The gallery component, its thumbnails, images and navigation
+---

+# LightboxGallery

 Lightbox component with explicitly defined thumbnail layout and multiple images, allows listing thorough all images within gallery.
 According to almost 2 years experience of using this component (in early versions), I found out, that gallery without thumbnail layout doesn't give any sense in most of the cases, so I decided to embed this feature in design of this component.